rezende79/powerful-api/README.md

 * Implement a authentication method to consume the API
 * Include Unit Tests
-* CI/CD implemente using Git on a Shared Host with cPanel
+* CI/CD using Git on a Shared Host with cPanel